 .

-Site Energy Savings: Energy savings evaluated at the “site” level which includes the net savings from the displaced original fuel usage and the increased new fuel usage.
+Site Energy Savings: Energy savings evaluated at the “site” level which include the net savings from the displaced original fuel usage and the increased new fuel usage.

-Full Energy Savings: The increase or decrease in site energy usage reported by the investor-owned utility after converting the change in energy into new fuel units as prescribed by D.19-08-009.The full energy savings value is used in utility reporting, and not used to calculate cost effectiveness.
+Full Energy Savings: The increase or decrease in site energy usage reported by the investor-owned utility after converting the change in energy into new fuel units as prescribed by D.19-08-009.The full energy savings value is used in utility reporting and not used to calculate cost effectiveness.

 New Energy Service: Serving loads in the existing building that were not served before, such as the addition of an air conditioning system which did not exist prior to the fuel substitution measure.